-The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of int is defined as the sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of interventions through general health services.
+The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the is defined as the sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of interventions through general health services.
 This approach is important because health campaigns often are implemented in silos with limited or no coordination with other public health programs in the same geographies or health domains, reducing potential efficiencies in achieving results or minimizing operational costs.
 Many public health professionals acknowledge the opportunities offered by integrating across health campaigns.
 The collection of resources below offer guidance on deciding when to integrate health campaigns and considerations for rolling out integrations.

 Two other resources that may be useful for public health professionals to consider are the Codelivered Campaign Tracker and the 2021 Codelivery Campaign Calendar, which shows campaigns that are currently integrating.